Sockyman/emojiable/README.md

 - Used a dataset containing emoticons from a wide range of companies (Apple, Samsung, Google, Gmail, Facebook, DoCo, KDDI, and more).
 - The goal is to generate artificial emojis which look like they could be real emojis.

-### Details & References
+### Model
-Please Refer to the slide and video for more details and References regarding our project!
+Please Refer to the slide and video for more details and References regarding the model!

+### Examples
+GAN: